Business Economics BA (Hons) module details

 Block 4: Applied Business Project

-This module provides students with an opportunity to apply their knowledge of business and economics and the skills developed in their degree to develop their own business project.
+Students demonstrate their ability on a practical or research setting, preparing them for a professional world and future academic challenges.
+This module provides students with an opportunity to apply their knowledge of business and economics and the skills developed in their degree to develop their own business projects.
 Students will be able to communicate their ideas visually, verbally and in written format.

 The project can take different forms; from case-study analysis to business simulation and evaluation, or a consultancy-type project.
 Initial thinking about topics and methods for this project will be done at level 5 in the modules ‘Data Modelling and Analytics’ and ‘Contemporary Issues in Global Business.